 It is also important to note the women used in the study were mainly from affluent backgrounds, maintained healthy diets before the study began, and that later blood tests proved those taking the vitamins had much higher amounts of micronutrients than the women simply taking folic acid.

-Dr Rina Agrawal, the lead author, explained that it is unknown exactly which components found in the multivitamin actually played the role on pregnancy.
+Dr Rina Agrawal, the lead author, explained that it is unknown exactly which components found in the multivitamin actually played the biggest role in pregnancy.
 This is due to the fact that Pregnacare Conception pills contain a wide array of minerals, substances, vitamins, and antioxidants known to enhance the blood flow to reproductive organs and ovarian function.

 These finding were published in an online publication called the Reproductive BioMedicine Online journal.